actions/toolkit/packages/artifact/docs/faq.md

 ## Supported Characters

 When uploading an artifact, the inputted `name` parameter along with the files specified in `files` cannot contain any of the following characters.
-They will be rejected by the server if attempted to be sent over and the upload will fail.
+If they are present in `name` or `files`,  the Artifact will be rejected by the server and the upload will fail.
 These characters are not allowed due to limitations and restrictions with certain file systems such as NTFS.
-To maintain platform-agnostic behavior, all characters that are not supported by an individual filesystem/platform will not be supported on all filesystems/platforms.
+To maintain platform-agnostic behavior, characters that are not supported by an individual filesystem/platform will not be supported on all filesystems/platforms.

 - "
 - :